 The actuarial assumptions used in the valuation are shown in this Section.
 Both the economic and demographic assumptions were based on an Experience Study performed as of January 1, 2013, and adopted for the January 1, 2013 valuation report.
-The discount rate was changed effective October 1, 2015, from 8.00% to 7.75%.
+The discount rate was changed effective October 1, 2017, from 7.75% to 7.50%.
+The basis for the change in the discount rate can be found in the letter report titled "Inflation and Investment Return Review," dated April 5, 2017.